Simplicity–the art of maximizing the amount

 #2 – Real Agile Teams and Trains

 Real Agile Teams and ARTs are fully cross-functional.
 They have everything, and everyone, necessary to produce a working, tested increment of the solution.
 They are self-organizing and self-managing, which enables value to flow more quickly, with a minimum of overhead.
 Agile teams that cannot define, build, and test their work are not true Agile teams.
 ARTs that cannot deliver solutions or part of them are not true ARTs.
-Examples of anti-pattern are separate development and testing teams, and even separate development and testing ARTs.

 #3 – Cadence and Synchronization